tiepdotme/samwize.com/_posts/2020-05-22-wrapping-uiview-and-uiviewcontroller-in-swiftui.markdown

 The code is made up of:

 1. 3 methods to implement SwiftUI `UIViewRepresentable` protocol
-2. A nested `Coordinator` for the often delegate pattern, which can be omitted if there's no delegate
+2. A nested `Coordinator` for hooking up the delegate (optional)

 That **bare minimum code** will solve the Chinese input bug, since it is the old and reliable `UITextField`.

 To make it useful, the wrapper needs to add a `Binding<String>` for the SwiftUI world.
 The complete code to have a usable textfield is such:

 ```swift
 struct WrappedTextField: UIViewRepresentable {